ashychiu/dsa-cohort/week3.md

 **Pseudo code**
 // set up a frequency object
 // loop through the array to set key as array[i] and value and the frequency
-// set up max frequency = n/2
+// set up majority = n/2
 // loop through the frequency map
 // if the freqency value is bigger than max, set max to be current freqency value
 // return the key with value max in the frequency map